Convex-Dev/convex.cljc/README.md

      convex.lisp/datafy)
 ```

-For development and testing, the [convex.lisp.eval](../main/src/main/convex/lisp/eval.clj) as well as [convex.lisp.eval.src](../main/src/main/convex/lisp/eval/src.clj) have convenient functions which remove that kind of boilerplate:
+For development and testing, the [convex.lisp.eval](../main/src/main/convex/lisp/eval.clj) namespace as well as [convex.lisp.eval.src](../main/src/main/convex/lisp/eval/src.clj) have convenient functions which remove that kind of boilerplate:

 ```clojure
 (= 4